 The price of breast enlargement and uplift surgery can vary between £6000 to £9000 on average.
 In the UK, one can expect to pay around £7000 for the procedure.
 There are varying factors that could cause price fluctuations, e.g.:

 - Surgeon experience

 - Hospital fees

 - Anaesthetist fees

 - Amount of hours required in surgery

 - Additional combined procedure requirement

-In order to receive a bespoke price adapted to each person, patients will need to be examined by a surgeon to ensure that the procedure can be carried out, taking into account their individual needs.
-A patient's personalised price will be all-inclusive, the price will include:
+To receive a bespoke price adapted to each person, patients will need to be examined by a surgeon to ensure that the procedure can be carried out, taking into account their individual needs.
+A patient's personalised price will be all-inclusive; the price will include:

 - Any overnight stays that are required

 - Follow-up appointments and aftercare